-ACR 77

-Lackey R (Dist.
+ACR 77 Lackey R (Dist.
 36)

 Developmental centers.
-Would express the Legislature's support for reinvesting revenues and cost savings from the closure, sale, and reuse of developmental centers into the community of persons with developmental disabilities, including through creation of a self-sustaining income mechanism to support persons with developmental disabilities and the establishment of a working group to examine the potential sale or reuse of developmental center properties.
-The measure would express the Legislature's intent that all moneys in the Department of Developmental Services Trust Fund should be allocated for the support of persons with developmental disabilities, as specified.
+Would express the Legislature's support for reinvesting revenues and cost savings from the closure and sale, lease, or repurposing of developmental centers into the community of persons with developmental disabilities, including through creation of a self-sustaining income mechanism to support persons with developmental disabilities and the establishment of a working group to examine the potential sale, lease, or repurposing of developmental center properties.
+The measure would express the Legislature's intent that all savings from the developmental centers should be allocated for the support of persons with developmental disabilities, as specified.